camomile-project/LREC2016/abstract.md

 *Table 1 - Amount and median duration of annotations for both interfaces*

-While the annotation of ''evidences'' was done by the organizers themselves, we wanted to guarantee the quality of the ''labels'' annotation done by the participants themselves.
+While the annotation of ''evidence'' was done by the organizers themselves, we wanted to guarantee the quality of the ''labels'' annotation done by the participants themselves.
 To that end, each shot was required to be annotated at least twice.
 Additional annotation of the same shot were requested until a